lingui/js-lingui/website/docs/guides/message-extraction.md

 Message extraction is an essential step in the internationalization process.
 It involves analyzing your code and extracting all messages defined in it so that your message catalogs are always up-to-date with the source code.

-To extract messages from your application with the lingui functions, use the `lingui extract` command.
+To extract messages from your application with the Lingui cli, use the `lingui extract` command.

 ## Supported patterns